-Emotional intelligence is defined as the capacity to recognise our own feelings and those of others to manage emotions well in ourselves and in our relationships.
+Emotional intelligence is defined as the capacity to recognise our own feelings and those of others, and to manage emotions well in ourselves and in our relationships.

 The significance of emotional intelligence (EI) has been known for three decades, with independent studies around the world reinforcing the central role it plays in leadership performance.

-As a result, many HR leaders have shared with us that, whilst dealing with disruption in market demand, supply and government regulations, executives are putting greater emphasis on the wellbeing and mental health of their workforce.
+Many HR leaders have shared with us that, whilst dealing with disruption in market demand, supply, and government regulations, executives are putting greater emphasis on the wellbeing and mental health of their workforce.

-Korn Ferry has described this shift as ‘radically human leadership‘ and nominated three fundamental needs of people that are in sharper focus than before.
-They are:
+Korn Ferry has described this shift as ‘radically human leadership’ and nominated three fundamental needs of people that are in sharper focus than before:

 - Having meaningful direction in their lives and work